marksmango-0/Stardew-Mod-Recommendations/README.md

 +	Chat Commands 1.15.2	Cat	no errors
 +	Event Repeater 5.3.0	MissCoriel	no errors
 +	Generic Mod Config Menu 1.2.1	spacechase0	no errors
++	HelpWantedQuestFixes 1.2.0	Pokeytax	no errors
 + SpiceOfLife 2.1.0	KarratKake	no errors
 + The Love of Cooking 1.0.7	blueberry	no errors
++ TimeSpeed 2.4.3	cantorsdust	no errors
 +	ZoomLevel 1.2.0	thespbgamer	no errors